 2023 applications closed on Monday 12 December 2022

-The Vice-Chancellor’s Gender Equity Fund offers Academic and Professional staff the opportunity to apply for support in facilitating gender equality initiatives and promoting workplace inclusion at Western Sydney University.
+The Vice-Chancellor’s Gender Equity Fund (the Fund) offers professional and academic staff the opportunity to apply for support in facilitating gender equity initiatives and promote workplace inclusion at Western Sydney University.
 Primarily, the Fund seeks to:

-- develop a deeper understanding of any obstacles, and the steps required, to tackle gender inequality within the University and its community;
+- develop a deeper understanding of any obstacles, and the steps required, to tackle gender inequity within the University and its community;

-- foster collaboration and knowledge exchange between stakeholders within the University and its community in collective efforts to promote gender equality; and
+- foster collaboration and knowledge exchange between stakeholders within the University and its community in collective efforts to promote gender equity; and

-This funding is for projects that would not normally be funded by Schools and Divisions.
+This funding is for projects that would not normally be funded by Schools, Institutes or Divisions.